Strange and unusual historic grave in Jefferson, Texas

 To be swept up in history and elegance, check out: I Felt Like Scarlet O’Hara at the Excelsior House Hotel

-I am currently writing a field guide to historic cemetery symbolism.
-Each week, I share a small snippet from my upcoming book.
+I recently wrote a field guide to historic cemetery symbolism.
+You can find it on Amazon by clicking here: Understanding Cemetery Symbols.
 It’s my goal to create a handy-dandy pocket guide for taphophiles, genealogists, ghost hunters, and anyone else interested in the historic graveyard symbols that have become forgotten over the years.
+I hope you enjoy it!

 Which symbols are you curious about?